raspberrypilearning/getting-started-with-the-twitter-api/en/step_2.md

 ```

 This should bring you back to the command prompt with no errors.
 If you get an error saying `No module named X`, then check you entered the commands above correctly.

+### Other requirements
+- You will need access to a telephone number to register for the Twitter API